bindsdev/complete-pic/README.md

 - `8259pic` - Enable interface for the legacy 8259 PIC (not on by default)
 - `apic` - Enable interface for the newer APIC (enabled by default; crate assumes you want to use the more modern variant)

-## MSRV

-The minimum supported Rust version (MSRV) for this crate is 1.59.0.

 ## Changelog

 View the [changelog](/CHANGELOG.md) to see what changed across crate versions.